 Coworking is redefining the way we do work.
 The idea is simple: that independent professionals and those with workplace flexibility work better together than they do alone.
 Coworking answers the question that so many face when working from home: “Why isn’t this as fun as I thought it would be?”

 Beyond just creating better places to work, coworking spaces are built around the idea of community-building and sustainability.
 Coworking spaces uphold the values set forth by those who developed the concept in the first place: collaboration, community, sustainability, openness, and accessibility.

 How did coworking get started?

 Coworking was started in 2005 by Brad Neuberg in San Francisco.
 From Brad:

 In 2005 I was working at a startup and was unhappy with my job.
-Before that I had worked for myself doing consulting and traveling and hungered for the community a job can provide (more about what I was working on ).
+Before that I had worked for myself doing consulting and traveling and hungered for the community a job can provide.
 At that point I was confused because I had both worked for myself and worked at a job and was unhappy because I couldn’t seem to combine all the things I wanted at the same time: the freedom and independence of working for myself along with the structure and community of working with others.

 … I decided to create a new kind of space to support the community and structure that I hungered for and gave it a new name: coworking.